wavesplatform/matcher/README.md

 The Matcher server runs as a separate service and communicates with a Matcher extension on the Node.
 So:

 1. First, you need an installed Node.
-2. Then you need to install a Matcher extension to the Node and update its configuration.
+2. Then you need to install a extensions to the Node and update its configuration.
 This is a bridge between the Matcher server and the Node.
 3. Next you should install Matcher server and properly configure it.
 4. Run the Node, wait until it will be up with the network.
 5. Run the Matcher.